 Academic advisors have been assigned to various programs.
 Advisors will assist students with course selection and course requirements.
-Students must have all courses approved by their advisor before registration can be completed.
-Students also receive counseling from faculty members who serve as part of the advisory team.
+During registration, all students must have their courses approved by their advisor before they are allowed to attend class.
+This gives the advisor an opportunity to discuss course matters with each student.